 - 8.1 The assessment process contains two parts: - Core Assessment Part 1 - Core Assessment Part 2. - 8.2Within this assessment process, there are three care management decision points to decide whether the Service User should undergo further assessment, go into treatment or whether the Service User should be discharged, as detailed in the Pathway to Care process map on page 15 of this policy. - 8.3 Decision Point 1: At the first contact appointment, part 1 of the core assessment will be completed for all Service Users.
-In all services a decision will then be made as to whether 2gether services are required.
-If ongoing services are required, part 2 of the core assessment will be started and completed in line with the assessing service (i.e., primary or secondary care). - 8.4 Decision Point 2: Part 2 of the Core Assessment may also be completed at the first contact appointment and a decision made whether 2gether services are still required.
+In all services a decision will then be made as to whether further 2gether services are required.
+If ongoing services are required, part 2 of the core assessment will be started and completed in line with the assessing service (i.e., Primary or secondary care) however, primary care services will only complete the remaining aspects of core assessment where appropriate i.e. where it is in keeping with the service users' needs and level of complexity.

-- 8.5 Decision Point 3: Part 2 of the Core Assessment may take up to a maximum of 28 days following the first contact (to allow for further information gathering or additional appointments).
+- 8.4 Decision Point 2: Part 2 of the Core Assessment may also be completed at the first contact appointment and a decision made whether 2gether services are still required. - 8.5 Decision Point 3: Part 2 of the Core Assessment may take up to a maximum of 28 days following the first contact (to allow for further information gathering or additional appointments).
 At this point a decision must be made as to whether to discharge, or the Service User will be deemed as being 'in treatment'. - 8.6 Following the completion of the core assessment Service Users will be considered as 'in treatment' with 2gether services, even if further more specialist assessments are required as part of the treatment plan.
-The process also identifies three decision points for clinicians, to further asses, to treat or to discharge.
+The process also identifies three decision points for clinicians, to further assess, to treat or to discharge.
 Following acceptance into 2gether services, the pathway to care defines the process for review and discharge. - 8.7 For CYPS or CAMHS, a full CHOICE assessment must be completed within 28 days of the first contact appointment. - The CHOICE assessment is equivalent to completing all of the first section of the Core Assessment, (part 1) and some of the second section of the Core Assessment (part 2) as detailed in table 2.
-This applies for Service Users accessing CYPS/CAMHS. - The CHOICE+ assessment is sometimes required to be completed where presenting clinical needs dictate that basic CHOICE information can only be gained over a 2-3 session assessment period, - The Partnership Assessment, following CHOICE will include additional areas of the core assessment part 2.
+This applies for Service Users accessing CYPS/CAMHS.
+The CHOICE+ assessment is sometimes required to be completed where presenting clinical needs dictate that basic CHOICE information can only be gained over a 2-3 session assessment period, - The Partnership Assessment, following CHOICE will include additional areas of the core assessment part 2.
 PARTNERSHIP will be completed when the Service User is accepted for a full core assessment and ongoing treatment with CYPS/CAMHS